MaxSaganyuk/numtmath/README.md

   - show - if 1, uses alternative way to show the result

 <img src="readMeFiles/6.png"> </img>
-- gencollatz(n, a, b, top, checkForCicle) tool for Generalized Collatz conjecture
+- gencollatz(n, a, b, top, checkForCicle) tool for Generalized Collatz conjecture https://en.wikipedia.org/wiki/Collatz_conjecture#Undecidable_generalizations
+  - a - a in formula, check the link
+  - b - b in formula, check the link
+  - top - stops at the largest number
+  - checkForCicle - checks for an infinite loop and stops if discovered

 <img src="readMeFiles/7.png"> </img>
 - riemannzeta(n, a, giveall) UNFINISHED
-- revtaxi(n, am, r)
+- revtaxi(n, am, r) generalized taxicab number checker
+  - am - amount of numbers in a0^r + a1^r + ... + aam^r
+  - r - r in a0^r + a1^r + ... + an^r

 <img src="readMeFiles/8.png"> </img>
 - metanum(num, meta, show)